bzshang/af-concurrency-samples/README.md

 be captured.

-In this case, the _writer_ is adding a child element to our test element, and the reader is enumerating the child elements and serializing them.
+In this case, the _writer_ is adding a child element to our test element, and the _reader_ is enumerating the child elements.
+Within the iteration of reading the children, we have a Thread.Sleep -- which simply represents some unit of work that is being done on that child element.
 When performing these operations concurrently, we expect the reader that is iterating over the child elements to eventually have trouble when a new child is inserted by the writer during the course of that iteration.
 This results in an `InvalidOperationException`.

-This outcome is of course possible in any .NET program that uses the non- concurrent classes in the .NET collections framework in a parallel setting.
+This outcome is of course possible in any .NET program that uses the non-concurrent classes in the .NET collections framework in a parallel setting.
 Indeed, the exception that is thrown ultimately originates from a .NET Framework object.